General Rules Duh-Events Competitions

 1.8 Time schedules

 Each player or team captain needs to be present 15 minutes before the match begins, so that games can be made and can start at the right time.
 If a player is not present at the match time, the admin has to be notified. when a player still has not shown up 10 minutes after match time, it will result in a forfeit lose and the maximum score will be assigned to the opponent.
 Additionally, the team will get a warning.
 This rule also applies if you are in another match at a different competition; participating in multiple competitions simultaneously is done at your own risk.

 All communication with the admin will go through Discord and the dedicated tournament pages.
 Keep a close eye on the competition Discord channel for announcements and/or changes in the competitions.
 Players always need to be present in the Discord-channel of the games they wish to participate in.
 If not, this can result in a forfeit loss.

 Players can submit the scores themselves in our competitions system.
 When both teams have submitted/confirmed the score, the system will automatically follow up on this.
 When in doubt you can always talk to an admin to confirm the score for you.
 In case of a disagreement in regards to the match scores, the match-media will determine the result.

 1.11 Disconnects and Server problems

 If a player needs to pause due to technical difficulties, the team has to communicate this to the other team.
 If both teams agree that the game is paused, it’s necessary to inform the tournament admin as well.
 After this, both teams will wait until the technical difficulties are solved.
 Pausing without good reason will result in a forfeit.
-If the reconnection player(s) join the wrong side, it will result in a winning round for the other team.
-Their reclaimed points will be reduced back to zero, and the other team will maintain their points.
-Players must present proof (screenshots) to the admin before this rule will be applied.
-Admins need to be contacted in time of a server crash.
+If the reconnecting player(s) join the wrong side, it will result in a winning round for the other team.
+Resuming the game will commence after approval of the tournament admin.

 1.12 Sitting locations